-The final stage of processing reads the merged file and, in conjunction with site-specific parameters that characterize the underlying surface, produces two input files for AERMOD.
-The first file contains boundary layer scaling parameters (such as surface friction velocity, mixing height, and Monin-Obukhov length) and reference-height winds and temperature.
-The second file contains one or more levels (a profile) of winds, temperature and the standard deviation of the fluctuating components of the wind.
-Generally, this latter file contains the data from a site-specific measurement program.
-In the absence of such data, a single level using NWS hourly surface observations may be used for the profile.
+The final stage of processing reads the merged file generated in Stage 2, computes the boundary layer scaling parameters (e.g., surface friction velocity, mixing height, and Monin-Obukhov length), and produces two input files for AERMOD.
+The first file contains the computed boundary layer parameters, as well as the observed surface parameters (e.g., temperature, wind speed, and wind direction).
+The second file contains one or more levels (a profile) of winds, temperature and the standard deviation of the fluctuating components of the wind if provided.
+Site-specific monitoring programs commonly collect temperature and wind measurements at multiple levels.
+This multilevel data are writing to this latter file.
+In the absence of multilevel site-specific data, a single level from site-specific or NWS hourly surface observations are written to this file.